simonrulof/FallaciesDetection/README.md

 SWI-Prolog is free software and can be downloaded from <http://www.swi-prolog.org>.
 Note that you minimally need to install the following SWI Prolog packages: `clib`, `sgml`, and `http`.
 To view the documentation embedded in the source files you also need `pldoc`.

+Note that the lexicon used for APE is not the basic one you get on the APE's github. it is instead a [Large lexicon for APE](https://github.com/Attempto/Clex).

 Then you have to compile the APE.
 Go in the APE folder and run the command `make install`.
 The APE installation process is finished if you don't see any compilation error and if a new file `ape.exe` appeared in the APE folder.